-2017 Susan McAshan Summer Service Internship applications are now available!
-The deadline for international and US-based applications is January 23, 2017.
+2018 Susan McAshan Summer Service Internship applications, for both international and US-based service projects, are now available!
+The deadline is February 7, 2018.

 If you have any questions about the application process, please feel free to contact Hayley Green, PJHC Program Administrator.